ldsands/UsefulCodeSnippets/other_software/Linux/bash.md

     # install rust for installation of many of the following utilities
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     rustup update
-    # installation of bottom which is a system resource manager (required rust) to use type bottom <!-- TODO: -->
+    # installation of bottom which is a system resource manager (required rust)
     rustup update stable
     cargo install bottom
     # use bottom by typing in `btm`
+    # installation of exa which is a replacement for ls (required rust)
+    rustup update stable
+    cargo install exa
+    # use exa by typing in `exa` I usually use `exa --long --header --group-directories-first -F`
+    # use exa by typing in `exa` I usually use `exa --long --header --group-directories-first -R -T -F -L=2` to see files in folders

     ```

-- the theme I like to use is called [Powerlevel10k](https://github.com/romkatv/powerlevel10k#powerlevel10k) it is very powerful and customizable.
+- The theme I like to use is called [Powerlevel10k](https://github.com/romkatv/powerlevel10k#powerlevel10k) it is very powerful and customizable.
 Instructions for my set up are included below.

     ```sh
     # set the theme for Oh My Zsh the agnoster option is already installed the powerlevel10k has to be downloaded and installed